Joel-Venzke/Kaggle-Dataset-Work/pneumonia_xray_image/README.md

-# Pneumonia classification form chest x-ray images
+# Pneumonia classification from chest x-ray images
 Working with the [Chest X-Ray Images (Pneumonia) dataset](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia)

 This project is currently being worked on.